connorburns19/AirPollutionDeaths/README.md

 2. Yes <br/>
 3. Yes <br/> <br/>

 Note that these answers are biased to the selected datasets, and are not truly conclusive.
+Read the discussion pdf for more detail.